 If it's not mythical worms causing your dental woes, what is?
 The real antagonist in this story is often the bacteria-rich plaque.
 This accumulation on the teeth leads to dental problems like tooth decay, cavities, and even gum diseases such as gingivitis.
 Chronic periodontitis, for instance, is a prevalent concern among school-aged children, as per the Department of Health.

 Rest assured, no imaginary worm is behind your toothache.
 However, there are professional treatments available to alleviate pain and restore dental health.
 Your dentist might:

 - Apply a pulp capping to save the dental pulp from dying when exposed.

-- Perform a root canal if the nerve has been affected
+- Opt for a root canal if the nerve is compromised.

 While you don’t need to worry about a worm — you do need to work at keeping your mouth healthy and clean.
 How?
 There are a few simple ways.
 You should:

 - Brush your teeth twice daily.
 For optimal results, consider using the Colgate Max White Charcoal Toothbrush in combination with Colgate Maximum Cavity Protection Great Regular Flavour Toothpaste.

 - Make flossing a daily routine.